All posts

 GSC top templates

-Google Search Console is a critical tool to guide your marketing and SEO efforts: it provides actionable insights on the current search appearance and search performance of your site's pages.
+Search Console is Google SEO tool: it provides actionable insights on the current search appearance and search performance of your site's pages.
 This includes metrics like search impressions - the number of times your page has appeared (not viewed) for some queries in Google result pages, clicks - the actual search traffic to your page, and average position - the average ranking of your website in Google search result pages (SERPs).
-Useful understanding comes from breaking down your site performance by specific dimensions, such as pages, search appearance, keywords or date, and manipulating them to derive actions for your SEO strategy.
-For example, you can filter data for specific values, such as search query that contains your brand name, so-called branded vs non-branded, or pages that ranks in average position 4-10, usually referred as SEO 'low-hanging fruits'.

 These insightful summaries can be found navigating different tabs in the Google Search Console interface and playing with options and filters.
-However, not much can be grouped and customized according to your users' needs, making marketers invest a lot of time in going back and forth among a multitude of reports.
-A spreadsheet template often comes to assistance, but filling it with downloaded CSVs from the Search Console interface does not really fit the need of recurring report.
-Rows solves both.
+However, not much can be grouped and customized according to your user's needs, making marketers invest a lot of time in going back and forth among a multitude of reports.

 Rows is a web application for creating modern, beautiful spreadsheets.
-It combines a modern spreadsheet editor, data integrations that pull live data from Social media, Google Analytics, Google Ads, Search console, Hubspot and many others, and a novel sharing experience that turns any spreadsheet into a website in one-click.
+It combines a modern spreadsheet editor, data integrations that pull live data from Social media, Google Analytics, Google Ads, Search Console, Hubspot, and many others, and a novel sharing experience that turns any spreadsheet into a website in one click.

-If you haven't signed up for Rows, do that here and login to your account.
+If you haven't signed up for Rows, do that here and log in to your account.

 Rows spreadsheetRows is a modern spreadsheet